Anreol/TurboEdition/Builds/Package/README.md

 - plugins
 	- TurboEdition
 		- TurboEdition.dll
-		- language AND assetbundles folders
+		- language, assetbundles and soundbank folders
 ## Why?
 I'm pretty bad at coming up with names for what I make, and I followed Turbo Edition's development and just liked what it was.
 I also find *"Turbo"* a funny word that goes along pretty well with a lot of other words.
 You can probably think of a few ones.